cul-it/scholars-orcid-connection/doc/ScorconnDeveloperNotes.md

 		* Ask ORCID for current publications
 		* Tell ORCID to add/update/delete publications
 * Make the templates just a little prettier.
 Make them more modular.
+* Move calls to DbLogger close to where the write to the database is made.

 ## Real SOON
 * Remove the confusion in the purpose of the cache.